B-Ricey763/B-Ricey763/README.md

 ██████  ██   ██ ██  ██████ ███████    ██
 ```

-I'm a CS student at GT learning low level software dev but getting sidetracked making CRUD apps and GPT wrappers.
+I'm a CS student at GT learning low level software dev but always seem to be making CRUD apps, GPT wrappers, and python types.
 When I have time I also make Roblox YouTube videos (not gaming but scripting tutorials lol).
 I also have a 3D portfolio website at https://brycehanna.dev (please please check it out it took way too much time to make).

 Also I use neovim check out my dotfiles 😎